Article 53(2) of the 2012 Constitution of Syria provides that:

 Law enforcement in Syria is conducted by a range of agencies and bodies.
 Under Legislative Decree No. 67 of March 1965, the police were considered as part of the Internal Security Forces but operating under the Ministry of the Interior.
 It is not known if this decree remains in force.

 On 30 September 2008, the government issued Legislative Decree No. 69, which confers immunity against prosecution to security officials and police officers for crimes committed while on duty.
-The police and other law enforcement agencies effectively operate in a legal vacuum.
+The police and other law enforcement agencies effectively operate without legal constraint.

 There is no independent civilian police oversight body in Syria.
 Military courts deal with all cases involving members of the armed forces or the police.